 When you vote in the Ohio presidential primary, what we’re really voting for is which candidate you want to win pledged delegates to support them for the nomination at the Democratic National Convention.
 Ohio will be sending 29 at-large pledged delegates and 89 pledged district delegates.
 At-large delegates are split in proportionate share among the candidates who get over 15% of the primary vote statewide.
 District delegates are split in proportionate share among the candidates who get over 15% of the primary vote in a congressional district.
 But here’s the catch: only candidates who have not suspended their campaigns or otherwise dropped out are eligible to win at-large delegates under the DNC rules.
 So a vote for a candidate who has suspended their campaign means your vote will have no impact on which candidate win’s Ohio at-large delegates and may only impact which candidates get some of the four district delegates awarded here.

 In the 8th Congressional District, there are only four pledged delegates to be awarded among the candidates who get over 15% of the vote across the district.
-So the likelihood of voting for a candidate who has dropped out will have a significant impact on the nomination is very small as they can only get a share of four district delegates among the other candidates, and those candidates likely will get at-large delegates that the withdrawn candidates cannot earn.
+So the likelihood of voting for a candidate who has dropped out will have a significant impact on the nomination is very small as they can only get a share of four district delegates among the other candidates, and those candidates will get all of the at-large delegates that the withdrawn candidates cannot earn.

 Why are you saying it only “may” impact who gets a district delegate?